New York University Grossman School of Medicine: History

-The school was founded in 1841 as the Medical College of New York University, with an inaugural class of 239 students.
+The school was founded in 1841 as the Medical College of the University of New York, with an inaugural class of 239 students.
 Among the college's six original faculty members were renowned surgeon Valentine Mott and John Revere, son of Paul Revere.
 In 1898, the Medical College of New York University consolidated with Bellevue Hospital Medical College, forming the University and Bellevue Hospital Medical College of New York University.

-In 1935, the University and Bellevue Hospital Medical College was renamed the New York University College of Medicine.
+In 1935, the university and Bellevue Hospital Medical College was renamed the New York University College of Medicine.
 In 1960, New York University College of Medicine was renamed New York University School of Medicine.

 The faculty and alumni of NYU Grossman School of Medicine have contributed to the control of tuberculosis, diphtheria, yellow fever, and sexually transmitted infections, as well as the development of vaccines for measles, rubella, hepatitis B, polio, and cancer; advances in the treatment and prevention of stroke and heart disease; and the introduction of minimally invasive surgical techniques.
 In the early 1980s, clinicians and researchers from NYU Grossman School of Medicine working at NYC Health + Hospitals/Bellevue were among the first to identify an alarming increase in Kaposi's sarcoma, opportunistic infections, and immune system failure among young gay men and alert health authorities to an imminent health catastrophe, soon to be known as HIV/AIDS.

 NYU Grossman School of Medicine counts among its faculty and alumni four Nobel laureates: